-Multiple sclerosis (MS) can profoundly affect your physical health, but it can also take a serious toll on your mental health.
-Depression, stress, anxiety, and mood swings are all common in people with advancing MS, but you don’t have to suffer silently.
-Here are some ways to reduce stress, create a healthier mindset, and maintain a better quality of life.
+Multiple sclerosis (MS) can profoundly affect your physical health, but it can take a serious toll on your mental health too.
+Depression, stress, anxiety, and mood changes are all common in people with advancing MS.

 If you have MS, you know that each day brings new challenges and questions.
-Constant uncertainty and worry can drive even the most stable person to become anxious, stressed, or fearful.
+Constant uncertainty and worry can cause almost anyone to feel anxious, stressed, or fearful.

 - depressive symptoms and episodes

-- grieving for the loss of a “normal” life
+- grief for the loss of a “normal” life

 - stress and anxiety

 MS is unpredictable, which can add to stress.
 The disease can change and get worse without warning.
-Other stressful factors include the invisibility of symptoms, financial concerns about covering treatment, and the constant adjustments needed to address the progressing disease.
+Other stressful factors include:

-Stress can be treated, though.
-In fact, a 2012 study found that MS patients who followed an eight-week stress management program of relaxation breathing and muscle relaxation techniques experienced less stress and fewer symptoms of depression.
+Know that stress can be treated.
+In fact, a 2012 study found that people with MS who followed an 8-week stress management program of relaxation breathing and muscle relaxation techniques experienced less stress and fewer symptoms of depression.

 In moments of great stress, you may simply need to let it out.
 Expressing your anger or frustration can often help you relieve stress.
-However, it should not be your primary form of anger reduction.
+However, it shouldn’t be your primary form of anger reduction.

-When you’ve had a few moments to calm yourself, ask yourself:
+When you’ve had a few moments to calm yourself, ask yourself these questions:

 - Why was I so angry?